algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/source_code_management/scm_create_bitbucket_algorithm_unauthorized.png" alt="Authorization prompt for Bitbucket Cloud repository host" class="screenshot img-sm">

-If you haven't yet connected your Bitbucket Cloud account, you will be prompted to do so.
-By connecting your Bitbucket Cloud account, you will give us access to create repositories on your behalf, which will house your algorithm's source code.
+If you haven't yet connected your Bitbucket Cloud account, you'll be prompted to do so.
+Your Bitbucket Cloud account will house your algorithms' source code, and by connecting it, you'll give us access to create repositories on your behalf.

 #### Creating Algorithms with Bitbucket Cloud

 Once you've connected your Bitbucket Cloud account to Algorithmia, you will be able to host algorithm source code in Bitbucket Cloud.

-You can customize two aspects of the Bitbucket Cloud repositories that are created for your algorithms: the repository's owner, and its name.
+You can customize two aspects of any Bitbucket Cloud repository that's created for an algorithm: the repository's owner, and its name.

-By default, all Bitbucket Cloud respositories are created under your personal Bitbucket Cloud account.
-However, you may optionally choose any Bitbucket Cloud organizations that you are a member of.
+By default, all Bitbucket Cloud repositories are created under your personal Bitbucket Cloud account.
+However, you may optionally choose to create repositories under any Bitbucket Cloud organizations of which you're a member.
 These organizations are listed in the "Repository Owner" dropdown:

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/source_code_management/scm_create_bitbucket_algorithm_org.png" alt="Customizing your repository owner" class="screenshot img-sm">